 Coolies– this project was mainly a retelling of the book events, thinking about it now, I’d be inclined to add in a couple more activities to go with this….
 Now I’m thinking about what else I could do with it.

-I only had three mini-books or items to add into the United States Geography page (hint, if you join the newsletter, there is a coupon for this).
+I only had three mini-books or items to add to the United States Geography page (hint, if you join the newsletter, there is a coupon for this, and you’ll get the minibooks from the subscriber page).
 I found the Utah motto amusing because it’s just one word: “Industry.”